 Speaker Driver Diameter

 If your low frequency drivers have large diameters, say 12″, 15″, even 18″ then you must have a room volume that can support all of this low frequency energy, the speaker vs room size relationship must be taken into consideration.
 Low frequency energy must be controlled prior to its introduction into the room based upon proper driver diameter matching with the room volume.
 Once it is released into the room, you must manage it through the proper low frequency sound absorption technology, which is not the easiest approach.
 It is better to manage low frequency room distortion producing room modes through both energy containment and proper sound absorption technologies.

-This discussion and video have covered some of the variables that you must consider when selection a speaker to fit both physically and acoustically within your room.
-We covered driver size and room volumes, so you can appreciate understand that when it comes to the speaker and room size relationship, it is better to consider smaller speakers in today’s smaller rooms.
+This discussion and video have covered some of the variables that you must consider when selecting a speaker to fit both physically and acoustically within your room.
+A speaker room size calculator is a good starting point, but we need to look at the individual variables when constructing a lay-out.
+We covered driver size and room volumes, so you can appreciate and understand that when it comes to the speaker and room size relationship, it is better to consider smaller speakers in today’s smaller rooms.